artemis-beta/Herne/README.md

 To run your Herne App you will now need to define the options file for the run, these options can also be appended to the App script as a `__main__` however it is recommended to code them seperately as this means you can have multiple options files for vriety.

-Using again the example above for our HelloWorld app, assuming the app script has been named `Confiurables` and is part of a python application called `greeting`, an options file `run_dave.py` would take the form:
+Using again the example above for our HelloWorld app, assuming the app script has been named `Configurables` and is part of a python application called `greeting`, an options file `run_dave.py` would take the form:

 ```